These trips fill up fast. Please contact us immediately if you are interested in this tour so we can secure space

 Our second day will involve traversing through the warmer northern waters that will provide ample opportunities to catch up with the great oceanic “journeyman” like Southern Royal Albatross and the largest flying bird on Earth, the Wandering Albatross that boasts a wingspan of over 3.5m (more than 11 feet)!
 Along with these we should also find Black-browed Albatrosses, the most common species of albatross in these Southern Oceans, along with regular Sooty Shearwaters turning up in our wake, and maybe even Great Shearwaters as we round Cape Horn.

-Day 20: Ushuaia and Departure.In the morning we will dock again in Ushuaia and connect you with your international flights home.
-For those departing on later flights we will provide storage facilities in town so you are again free to explore this city at the end of the world before returning to normality once more!
+Day 19: Ushuaia and Departure.In the morning we will dock again in Ushuaia and connect you with your flights home.
+For those departing on later flights, storage facilities are provided in town so you are again free to explore this city at the end of the world before returning to normality once more.

 CLIMATE: Freezing cold (around zero degrees Celsius) to mild, depending on prevailing weather conditions.
 Rain, snow, and sleet possible at any time.
-PLEASE NOTE THAT COLD WEATHER CLOTHING IS AVAILABLE FOR HIRE FOR USE ON BOARD, INCLUDING JACKETS, BOOTS, AND WATERPROOF PANTS/TROUSERS.
-PLEASE CONTACT THE TROPICAL BIRDING OFFICE BEFORE THE TOUR TO ARRANGE THIS.
+PLEASE NOTE THAT RAIN JACKETS, RUBBER BOOTS, AND WATERPROOF TROUSERS ARE PROVIDED ONBOARD FOR FREE.

-ACCOMMODATION: Excellent on board facilities and also in Ushuaia.
+ACCOMMODATION: Excellent on board facilities, and a very good hotel in Ushuaia.